Piyush Gupta: Career

 In 2020, he led DBS to launch two new exchanges, and undertake two acquisitions.

 Gupta has come out with the importance of future blockchain driven Web 3.0 world with the cautious conclusion at a panel discussion titled, Global Trends and Web 3.0 at the Singapore FinTech Festival in 2021.

 Now, the problem with Web 3.0 is when you take that argument to the next phase, it's not only the intermediaries you start questioning.
 You don't need a central bank.
 You don't need the regulators.
 And by the way, guess what, you don't need nation states.
 You don't need governments.
 And then you start getting into this thing that is not a question of technology.
 That's a question of social politics, and a question of philosophy.
 Do we as mankind prefer to live in a world where eight billion of us are individual agents, without any organising principles such as countries, states, central banks, regulators and boundary keepers?
 I would argue that it is very, very hard for us to get there.

 In 2024, he announced on August 7 that he would step down from his role on March 28, 2025.
 Tan Su Shan was appointed deputy CEO with immediate effect and will succeed him.

+Gupta subsequently joined Keppel as deputy chairman and an independent non-executive director in July 2025.
+On 17 April 2026, he succeeded Danny Teoh as Keppel's non-executive chairman.

+On 2 June 2026, Gupta was appointed a full member of Singapore's Council of Presidential Advisers, having served as an alternate member since August 2025.